maxim-uvarov/maxim-uvarov/about.md

 In 2020, I decided to change my life.
 I stopped community activities, quit my addictions\*, and started meditating extensively using the self-inquiry technique advocated by Gary Weber and Ramana Maharshi\***.

-In 2021, I moved to Bali island where I am learning, researching, and discovering applications of Cybergraph.
-Cybergraph is a general-purpose, permissionless, informational graph built on top of the content addressing mechanism (IPFS) and lives in the consensus computer of the Bostrom blockchain.
+In 2021, I moved to Bali island where I was researching, and discovering applications of Cybergraph.

 In 2022, a friend of mine showed me Nushell, and later I started the development of [cy](https://github.com/cyber-prophet/cy), a tool for interacting with Cybergraphs.
 I had never written code before, except for analytics purposes, so I became a junior developer on my own.